Bia3/teleport/rfd/xxxx-gcp-server-discovery.md

         # Regions and/or zones from which nodes can join.
 If empty or omitted,
         # nodes from any location are allowed.
         locations: ['l1', 'l2']
-        # Emails associated with service accounts assigned to joining nodes.
-If
+        # Emails of service accounts associated with service accounts assigned
-        # empty or omitted, nodes with any email are allowed.
-        emails: ['e1@example.com', 'e2@example.com']
-        # Names of joining instances.
-If empty or omitted, nodes with any name
+        # to joining nodes.
+If empty or omitted, nodes with any email are
-        # are allowed.
+        # allowed.
-        instance_names: ['i1', 'i2']
+        service_accounts: ['e1@example.com', 'e2@example.com']
 ```

 The `google.compute_engine.project_id` and `google.compute_engine.zone` JWT